SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs: Methodology

 Let $\{A_\ell\}_{\ell=1}^L$ denote the set of lag-specific adjacency matrices and $B$ denote the instantaneous adjacency matrix.
 Since lagged edges move forward in time by design, they do not need additional constraints.
 Thus, we enforce an explicit constraint only on the instantaneous block $B$.

+\paragraph{Stage-2 Optimization Problem} Let $\{M_{A_\ell}\}_{\ell=1}^L$ and $M_B$ represent the binary masks obtained from Stage~1 screening for lagged and instantaneous edges, respectively.
+The learned matrices can be restricted to the admissible entries by imposing

-\paragraph{Stage-2 Optimization Problem} Using the binary masks we obtained in Stage 1, we restrict both the lagged and instantaneous edges to the corresponding masked entries.
-Let $\{A_\ell\}_{\ell=1}^L$ be the set of lagged adjacency matrices and $B$ denote the instantaneous adjacency matrix.
-The goal is to estimate theses matrices by minimizing a regularized negative log-likelihood function, while enforcing acyclicity on the instantaneous block $B$.
+where $\odot$ denotes element-wise multiplication of the matrices.
+Using the binary masks we obtained in Stage 1, we restrict both the lagged and instantaneous edges to the corresponding masked entries.
+The goal is to now estimate the matrices $\{A_\ell\}_{\ell=1}^L$ and $B$ by minimizing a regularized negative log-likelihood function, while enforcing acyclicity on the instantaneous block $B$.
+For the evaluation of the negative log-likelihood, we use the same MLP-based Gaussian conditional models as above, but limited to the admissible inputs based on Stage~1 masks.
 Concretely, the Stage-2 optimization problem can be written as follows: